VD44/Rouge-L-Tensorflow/README.md

 Can be used to compute Rouge L during training as a reinforment objective as described in https://arxiv.org/pdf/1705.04304.pdf, without switching to CPU.
 Significantly more efficient than using tf.py_func with a python Rouge L function.

+Function tf_rouge_l takes three arguments, a Tensor to evaluate, a Tensor to act as a reference, and an end id to truncate each sequence with.
+If the end id is not found within a sequence, the sequence is not truncated.

     import tensorflow as tf
     from rouge_l_tensorflow import tf_rouge_l